marcominerva/marcominerva/README.md

 ## I'm a Consultant, a Software Engineer, a Teacher and a Speaker!

-I have been working with .NET since its first introduction.
-Currently I work as freelance consultant and I'm involved in designing and developing applications for the Microsoft ecosystem.
-I organize and hold training courses on these topics.
-I'm co-founder and Community Leader of [DotNetToscana](https://dotnettoscana.org) and member of [DotNetLiguria](https://dotnetliguria.net), two Italian User Groups.
-I'm speaker at technical events and I write articles for magazines.
+I have been using .NET since its first introduction.
+Today I proudly live in Taggia, Italy, I work as a freelance consultant and I am involved in designing and developing solutions for the Microsoft ecosystem, building applications for Desktop, Mobile and Web.
+My greatest expertise is backend development as a software architect.
+I hold training courses.
+I'm a speaker at technical events, write articles for magazines and regularly make live streaming about coding on Twitch.
 I'm a Microsoft MVP since 2013.

 ### Connect with me: